Place a regular deck of playing cards (face-down) in front of you.

 Jokers In: Include the two Jokers to add a further predictive challenge.

-Alternate Cards: Same exercise, but using a different deck of playing cards, such as Uno.
+Alternate Cards: Same exercise, but using a different deck of playing cards, such as Uno, eg the next card will not be a “black Wild card.”

 Build The Suspense: Take a look at Count Off and Negotiation, two wonderful problem-solving activities which feature intriguing elements of suspense.